MolSSI-Education/2020-software-fellow-posters/_posts/2020-06-19-jennifer-clark.md

 ![features]({{ site.url }}{{ site.baseurl }}/assets/images/jennifer_clark/features.png)

-- Although our intention was to create a platform to fit parameters for the SAFT EOS, we are equipped to handle other equations of state that can’t be solve explicitly.
+- Although our intention was to create a platform to fit parameters for the SAFT EOS, we are equipped to handle other equations of state that can’t be solved explicitly (e.g. Extended UNIQUAC).
-- We added the Peng-Robinson EOS as an example of a non-SAFT EOS, but Extended UNIQUAC would be an ideal addition.
+- We added the Peng-Robinson EOS as an example of a non-SAFT EOS.
 - Code Optimization: Implemented options to provide Numba, Cython, or Fortran modules.
 - Shared-Memory Parallelization: Numerous thermodynamic or parametrization calculations can be distributed to multiple nodes for HPC resources.